uBizzy/koseven/system/guide/ko7/tutorials/library-koseven.md

 ## Create the include file

 Our `include.php` file is also pretty simple.
-The try-catch clause is needed because if the request matches no routes KO7 will throw an `HTTP_Exception_404` exception.
+The try-catch clause is needed because if the request matches no routes Koseven will throw an `HTTP_Exception_404` exception.

 ### File: `ko7/include.php`